Greater Opportunities through Adult Learning (GOAL)

 Classes are for adults who speak English

-Senderos - Plaza Comunitaria provides academic tutoring, skill building classes, and scholarships to native Spanish speaking youth and adults.
-Classes include Computer Literacy, GED Preparation, Spanish Literacy, Basic English, and Citizenship Test Preparation.
-The Plaza classes are provided free of charge and are held in the evenings and on weekends.
+Senderos - classes are offered through the Plaza Comunitaria program which also provides academic tutoring, skill building classes, and scholarships to native Spanish speaking youth and adults.
+The classes include Computer Literacy, GED Preparation, Spanish Literacy, Basic English, and Citizenship Test Preparation.
+The Plaza classes are provided free of charge and are held on Saturdays from 10-12pm at the Branciforte Small Schools site.
 Financial support may be available for students who are taking classes through Adult Education, community college, or other vocational or training programs.

 Registration Help